By the Gracious Vegan

 Serves 4 generously

-Combine all the stir-fry sauce ingredients in a jar or bowl—or use an immersion blender to get everything really well blended.
+Combine all the stir-fry sauce ingredients in a jar or bowl—or use a stick blender to get everything really well blended.

 Cook up the rice according to package instructions

 Use a wok, very large non-stick skillet, or a Dutch oven.
 Water-saute the following ingredients, using a couple tablespoons of water, until all the vegetables are cooked until desired firmness is reached.